 Aquamid - Dermal Fillers

-For treatment with the substance, no skin test is required prior to using, meaning it can be used directly, since it is already certified by the time of manufacturing and release to the market.
-It falls under the permanent filler category and the implant is given, not by a solid product, but by water.
-Its injection takes place right under the skin where it cannot be felt or seen, remaining permanently in place.
-It becomes easier for the body to hold the gel and keep it by forming a thin membrane around the implant, which helps in keeping it firmly in place.
-Some of the conditions that can be treated with the substance include facial lines like nasolabial folds, lip enhancement, depressed scars, cheekbones and jawline enhancement, facial volume replacement and deformities.
+It becomes easier for the body to hold the gel and keep it there by forming a thin membrane around the implant, which helps keep it firmly in place.
+Some of the conditions that can be treated with the substance include facial lines such as nasolabial folds, lip enhancement, depressed scars, cheekbones and jaw line enhancement, as well as contouring of the nose.

-In terms of side effects, it is not known to cause very serious complications but only mild cases of reactions which clear up within a short time.
-Some of the temporary reactions that can be experienced include pain, reddening, itching and oedema.
-There are usually rare cases of about 1 in 1500 patients likely to develop transient tendencies of swelling near the injected regions.
-However, the reactions are highly self limiting and will take a few weeks to clear fully.
-In terms of cost, practitioners will normally charge between £500 - £600 per injection.
+In terms of side-effects this brand of dermal filler is not known to cause any serious complications.
+There are very rare cases of reactions but these clear up within a short time.
+Some of the temporary reactions which can be experienced include pain, reddening, itching and oedema.
+From the use of Aquamid there is about 1 in 1500 patients likely to develop short-term problems with swelling near to the injected regions.
+In terms of cost practitioners will normally charge from £200 to £800 per injection.